 Gator Success Center

-The Gator Success Center (formerly the Learning Center) is on the 1st floor of the Ron E. Lewis Library in the computer lab area.
+The Gator Success Center is on the 2nd floor of the Ron E. Lewis Library in the computer lab area.
 We encourage you to make an appointment with a tutor, but walk-ins are welcome.

 When you arrive, please check in with your LSCO student ID.
 To help us serve you, bring a copy of your assignment and any necessary texts and materials.
 We will do our best to answer your questions or help you locate the resources you need.